 If your maxilla bone is high and narrow, it is literally CROWDING your nasal cavity, making it more difficult for you to get enough air through our nose.
 Combine this vulnerability with a seasonal allergy, or year-long allergies due to pollen, animals, or dust, and you’ve got a much bigger problem as the tissues within the nasal cavity become inflamed, and swell.

 To check the status of your own palate, put our thumbs next to each other, and place them inside your mouth, up against the roof of your mouth.
-Then freeze your thumbs in the position that they are molded in, and slowly bring them outside the mouth to look at the shape of your own palate!
-The shape on the LEFT is the shape of MY palate!
+Then freeze your thumbs, and slowly bring them outside the mouth to look at the shape of your own palate!
+The fist picture is the shape of MY palate!
+The second picture shows what the palate should be.

 - Mandible = lower jaw bone